CodeByAbduqodir/personal-blog/readme.md

 # Personal Blog

-This is a simple personal blog application built with PHP and Laravel.
+This is a simple personal blog application built with PHP.
 It allows users to create, edit, and delete posts.
-The application is designed for educational purposes and can be customized for personal use.
+The application uses a MySQL database for storing posts and user information.

 ## Features

 - User Registration and Login
-- Post Creation, Editing, and Deletion
+- Create, Edit, and Delete Posts
 - Categories for Posts
-- User-Specific Posts
-- Bootstrap-based UI for Responsive Design
+- Bootstrap-based Responsive UI

 ## Installation

 ### Prerequisites

 - PHP 7.4 or higher
-- Composer
 - MySQL or MariaDB
-- Laravel 8.x (or compatible version)

 ### Steps to Install